Explore Hiking in Oman With our Adventures

 Travel Indigenous

 Well enclosed within the Hajar Mountains lie cliff-top villages, farms, and date plantations.
 All seemingly lost in its own time and space.
 It also houses barren valleys, peaks, – and natural springs, and wadis – valleys, and riverbeds.
 With well-maintained and marked trails, it is easier for hikers to trek along these valleys.
 Hikers travel miles just to visit Oman’s treacherous peaks and summits to get a taste of the challenge.
-The country provides varied hiking destinations for all kinds of travelling hikers and that is what makes it so beloved and well-versed.
+The country provides varied hiking areas and destinations for all kinds of travelling hikers and that is what makes it so beloved and well-versed.

-Experience Best City Hike: The Muscat Riyam-Mutrah Hike
+The Muscat Riyam-Mutrah Hike

 Distance: 2.5km